uncle-droy/image-editor-python/README.md

 - Python 3.8 or higher
 - Required Python libraries (install using the command below): pip install -r requirements.txt
+- All the assets, with the correct names and paths as can be seen in the 'assets' folder

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.